dortania/OpenCore-Install-Guide/extras/hardware.md

 * Realtek L8200A(Only found in Asus boards)

 And see [Wireless Buyers Guide](https://dortania.github.io/Wireless-Buyers-Guide/) for supported wifi cards.
-All built in motherboard wireless ccards will not work in macOS, they must be swapped.
+All built in motherboard wireless cards will not work in macOS, they must be swapped.